-I sought answers in God’s word, “‘Money makes the world go round’ is the philosophy of Satan and it prevails among the whole of mankind, among every human society.
-You could say that it is a trend because it has been instilled into the heart of every single person and is now affixed in their heart.
-People went from not accepting this saying to growing used to it so that when they came into contact with real life, they gradually gave tacit approval to it, acknowledged its existence and finally, they gave it their own seal of approval.
-Isn’t this process that of Satan corrupting man?” (“God Himself, the Unique V”).
-“People in the past ran their business in a way that cheated neither old nor young, and which sold items at the same price regardless of who was buying.
-Is a hint of conscience and humanity not conveyed here?
-When people used this kind of credo when conducting their business, it shows that they still had some conscience, some humanity at that time.
-But with man’s demand for ever increasing amounts of money, people unknowingly came to love money, love gain and love enjoyment more and more.
-So did people come to view money as more important?
-When people view money as more important, they unknowingly neglect their reputation, their renown, prestige, and integrity, don’t they?
+I sought answers in God’s word, “‘Money makes the world go round’ is a philosophy of Satan, and it prevails among the whole of mankind, in every human society.
+You could say that it is a trend because it has been instilled in the heart of every single person.
+From the very beginning, people did not accept this saying, but then they gave it tacit acceptance when they came into contact with real life, and began to feel that these words were in fact true.
+Is this not a process of Satan corrupting man?” (“God Himself, the Unique V”).
+“People in the past ran their business so that nobody was cheated; they sold items at the same price regardless of who was buying.
+Is not some element of good conscience and humanity conveyed here?
+When people conducted their business like this, in good faith, it can be seen that they still had some conscience and some humanity at that time.
+But with man’s ever-increasing demand for money, people unknowingly came to love money, gain, and pleasure more and more.
+In short, people came to view money as more important than before.
+When people view money as more important, they unknowingly begin to attach less importance to their reputation, their renown, their good name and their integrity, do they not?
 When you engage in business, you see others using various means to swindle people and get rich.
-Although the money earned is ill-gotten gains, they get richer and richer.
-They engage in the same business as you, but their whole family enjoys life more than you do, and you feel bad, saying: ‘Why can’t I do that?
+Although the money earned is ill-gotten, they become richer and richer.
+Though they may engage in the same business as you, their whole family enjoys life more than you do, and you feel bad, saying to yourself, ‘Why can’t I do that?
 Why can’t I earn as much as they do?
 I must think of a way to get more money, to make my business prosper.’
-You then ponder this through. … Afterward, once man has been contaminated by this cheating, it is the same as someone who gets involved in gambling and then becomes a gambler.
-In unawareness, he approves of his cheating behavior and accepts it.
-In unawareness, he takes cheating to be a legitimate commercial behavior, and takes cheating to be the most useful means for his survival and his life; he thinks that by doing this he can get rich quick.
-At the beginning of this process, people cannot accept this type of behavior, they look down on this behavior and this way of going about things, then they experiment this behavior personally, and try it out in their own way, and their hearts begin to gradually transform.
-So what is this transformation?
-It is an approval and admission of this trend, an admission and approval of this idea instilled in you by the social trend.
-In unawareness, you feel that if you do not cheat in business then you will suffer losses, that if you do not cheat then you will have lost something.
-Unknowingly, this cheating becomes your very soul, your mainstay, and also becomes a type of behavior that is an indispensable rule for your life.
-After man has accepted this behavior and this thinking, does the heart of man undergo a change?
-Your heart has changed, so has your integrity changed?
+You then do your utmost to ponder how to make lots of money. … Afterward, once man has been contaminated by this cheating, it is the same as someone who gets involved in gambling and then becomes a gambler.
+In your unawareness, you give approval to your own cheating behavior and accept it.
+In unawareness, you take cheating to be a legitimate commercial behavior and the most useful means for your survival and livelihood; you think that by doing this you can quickly make a fortune.
+This is a process: In the beginning, people cannot accept this type of behavior and they look down on this behavior and practice.
+Then they begin to experiment with this behavior themselves, trying it out in their own way, and their hearts begin to gradually transform.
+What kind of transformation is this?
+It is an approval and admission of this trend, of this idea instilled in you by the social trend.
+Without realizing it, if you do not cheat people when doing business with them, you feel you are worse off; if you do not cheat people, you feel as though you have lost something.
+Unknowingly, this cheating becomes your very soul, your backbone, and an indispensable type of behavior that is a principle in your life.
+After man has accepted this behavior and this thinking, has this not brought about a change in his heart?
+Your heart has changed, so has your integrity changed as well?
 Has your humanity changed?
 Has your conscience changed?
 (Yes.)
-Man’s entirety undergoes a qualitative change, from their heart to their thoughts, to such an extent that they are changed from the inside out.
-This change puts you further and further from God, and you become more and more in conformity with Satan, more and more similar to it” (“God Himself, the Unique VI”).
+Yes, every part of this person undergoes a qualitative change, from their heart to their thoughts, to such an extent that they are transformed from the inside out.
+This change pulls you further and further away from God, and you become more and more closely aligned with Satan; you become more and more alike to Satan” (“God Himself, the Unique VI”).

 God’s words fully reveal the truth of our corruption by Satan.
 In the past, the vast majority of people used to conduct their businesses with integrity, upholding the belief of cheating no one no matter who they were, and selling everything at a fixed price; they relied on their conscience in doing business.
 But with the temptation and corruption of Satan, satanic philosophies such as “Money is first,” “Money isn’t everything, but without it, you can do nothing,” and “Money makes the world go round” have all deeply sunk into people’s hearts and have become their basis for survival.
 Once they accept this kind of outlook, people see money as above all else and believe that having a lot of it is the only way to enjoy a great material life as well as be envied and looked up to by others.
 But without money, you simply can’t gain a foothold or live in this society; this is why everyone adulates money.
 Fewer and fewer people are willing to dutifully do their business every day and only earn conscionable money, so they start to use all sorts of other tactics.
 They lie and cheat for their own profiteering, becoming more and more selfish, despicable, slippery, deceitful, greedy, and evil.
 They lose the conscience, reason, character, and dignity that a proper person should possess and give up the principles of being a good person.
 This is how they are led by Satan into an abyss of depravity, step by step, and they become farther and farther from God.
 I have also been tempted and corrupted by Satan that way, gradually giving up on the baseline of being a good person.
 I thought back on when I had just started my business, when I relied on my conscience and operated with integrity, but ever since my mother became ill and there were so many medical bills to pay, I started to feel that not having money was a real hardship.
 Urged by my friend and that hairdresser, I also started to follow the evil trends of society.
 I started to rely on lying and cheating, and even though I earned some money, the debts were paid off, and I had a really comfortable life, I wasn’t experiencing any happiness.
 Instead, I felt even more emptiness and pain and I often felt really guilty.
 After gaining my faith, through gatherings with brothers and sisters and reading God’s words, I came to understand that God likes honest people and detests deceitful people who lie and cheat, so I resolved to be an honest person in line with God’s words.
 However, when I faced the temptation of a large sum of money, I couldn’t put the truth into practice even though I was totally aware of it.
 I just couldn’t help but be dishonest again.
 Only through what is revealed in God’s words did I realize that living by satanic philosophies and principles was the root of failing to practice God’s words.
 After that experience I really deeply experienced how deeply rooted in my heart those satanic philosophies and principles are, and that they have made me incredibly selfish, despicable, and self-seeking.
 I was capable of forsaking the truth and morality just to earn some money, and though I was clear on the truth I intentionally sinned and went against God.
 I realized that satanic philosophies and principles do nothing but corrupt and harm mankind, that they are all negative things, and they can only lead us to do evil and oppose God.
 If I live by those principles and continue to lie and cheat for my own benefit, I will only get farther and farther from God’s requirements and standards, and ultimately I’ll lose my chance at God’s salvation.
 After realizing all of this, I prostrated myself in prayer before God: “God, I was wrong!
 I know You require us to be honest people and I was able to do that when faced with a small gain, but as soon as I faced a large gain I once again chose to lie and cheat.
 I’ve seen that I’ve really been deeply poisoned by the satanic concept that ‘Money makes the world go round’ and I can’t consistently put Your words into practice and live out proper humanity.
 Oh God, I’ve seen how deeply corrupted by Satan I am, that I am so deceitful and rebellious.
 God, I wish to repent to You and I beg You to guide me to escape the shackles of Satan’s philosophy and principles so that I can put the truth into practice, be a good person, and live out proper humanity.
 Amen!”